 When you decide to declutter your bedroom and the rest of your home, remember this is your project and your journey.
 Unless they signed up to take on the challenge with you, it will take some time to adjust.
 The bedroom is also their space.

 Make your bed.
 Keep the floors clear.
-Keep stuff that doesn’t belong in your bedroom out.
+Keep the stuff that doesn’t belong in your bedroom out.

 Enjoy your space!

-How to create a minimalism bedroom (that’s not boring!)
+How to create a minimalist bedroom (that’s not boring!)